pachyderm/docs/content/2.1.x/deploy-manage/manage/backup-restore.md

 Finally, update the copy of your original Helm values to point Pachyderm to the new databases and the new object store, then use Helm to install
 Pachyderm into the new cluster.

-!!!
-Info
+{{% notice info %}}
 The values needing an update and deployment instructions are detailed in the Chapter 6 of all our cloud  installation pages.
 For example, in the case of GCP, [check the `deploy Pachyderm` chapter](../../../deploy-manage/deploy/aws-deploy-pachyderm/#6-deploy-pachyderm)
+{{% /notice %}}

 ### [Connect 'pachctl' To Your Restored Cluster](../../../deploy-manage/deploy/aws-deploy-pachyderm/#7-have-pachctl-and-your-cluster-communicate)